Skip to Content

 Do yellow-billed cuckoos return to the same nesting sites?

-Nesting habits of these elusive birds aren’t set in stone.
+Nesting habits of these elusive birds aren’t set in stone, particularly when it comes to nest building time

 While they may revisit familiar spots, they’re adaptive and choose sites based on food and habitat conditions.